ELEVENTH JUDICIAL CIRCUIT

 Atlanta, Georgia 30303

-The current four-year term of Randolph P. Murrell, Federal Public Defender for the Northern District of Florida at Tallahassee, expires November 1, 2006.
-The Federal Public Defender, under authority of 18 USC 3006A(h)(2)(A) provides criminal defense services to individuals unable to afford counsel and supervises a full-time staff of attorneys, administrative, and clerical personnel.
-In accordance with regulations of the Judicial Conference of the United States and the Court of Appeals for the Eleventh Circuit governing the appointment and reappointment of Federal Public Defenders, a review committee has been established to evaluate Mr. Murrell’s performance in consideration of his request to be reappointed to a new four-year term.
-The Committee is soliciting written comments from members of the bar and concerned citizens on Mr. Murrell’s performance and the performance of his office.
-Comments should be forwarded in confidence to Norman Zoller, Circuit Executive, United States Court of Appeals for the Eleventh Circuit, 56 Forsyth Street, NW, Room 304, Atlanta, GA 30303 no later than April 27, 2006.
+The current four-year term of Kevin L. Butler, Federal Public Defender for the Northern District of Alabama at Birmingham, expires 16 October 2023.
+The Federal Public Defender, under authority of 18 U.S.C. § 3006A(g)(2)(A), provides criminal defense services to individuals unable to afford counsel and supervises a full-time staff of attorneys and administrative and clerical personnel.
+In accordance with regulations of the Judicial Conference of the United States and the Court of Appeals for the Eleventh Circuit governing the appointment and reappointment of Federal Public Defenders, a review committee has been established to evaluate Mr. Butler’s performance in consideration of his request to be reappointed to a new four-year term.
+The Committee is soliciting written comments from members of the bar, concerned citizens, and employees about the performance of Mr. Butler and his office staff.
+If requested, the identity of a respondent to this solicitation will not be divulged without prior consent.
+However, Mr. Butler will be provided with a general description of the source and nature of any comments.
+Comments should be submitted to Ashlyn D. Beck, Circuit Executive, United States Court of Appeals for the Eleventh Circuit, 56 Forsyth Street, NW, Atlanta, GA 30303 at firstname.lastname@example.org, on or before 10 February 2023.

-Although Mr. Murrell seeks reappointment, the Eleventh Circuit Court of Appeals does not recognize a presumptive right to reappointment and mandates that this position be advertised anew to the general public.
+Although the incumbent Federal Public Defender, Kevin L. Butler, does seek reappointment, there is no presumptive right to reappointment.
+Therefore, the position will be advertised to the bar and general public.
 Accordingly, the Court is soliciting applications for this position from qualified persons.
 The Court encourages applications from all qualified persons, including women, members of minority groups, and individuals with disabilities.
-All applications, including the incumbent Federal Public Defender’s, will be subjected to the same standard of review.
-Salary range is $128,700 to $142,900, depending on experience and qualifications.
+All applications, including the application of the incumbent Federal Public Defender, will be subjected to the same standard of review.
+The current salary is $183,500.
+Federal public defenders may not engage in the private practice of law and are subject to judiciary financial disclosure requirements.

-To qualify for appointment as Federal Public Defender applicants must:
+To qualify for appointment as the Federal Public Defender applicants must:

-- be active members in good standing of at least one state bar or the District of Columbia or the Virgin Islands and must be members in good standing of any bar of which they are members;
+- be members in good standing of at least one state bar or the District of Columbia or the Virgin Islands bar, and members in good standing of every other bar of which they are members;

-- possess the ability to effectively administer a Federal Public Defender’s office;
+- possess the ability to administer a Federal Public Defender’s office effectively;

 - have a commitment to the vigorous representation of those unable to afford counsel; and

-- at the time of the initial appointment, not be related by blood or marriage to a judge of the Eleventh Circuit Court of Appeals or to a judge of the district court to be served, within the degree specified in Title 28, United States Code, Section 458.
+- not be related by blood or marriage to a judge of the Eleventh Circuit Court of Appeals or to a judge of the district court to be served, within the degrees specified in Title 28, United States Code, Section 458 at the time of the initial appointment.

 The United States Courts are equal opportunity employers.